 It’s been quite some time since I wrote here.
 I struggle to believe that 2 years have almost past.

 In the meantime, PLP has gone from strength to strength.
-We’re now working closely with some 47 schools across Peterborough, Cambridgeshire, Lincolnshire and Northamptonshire; providing high quality, high impact professional development support plus enabling savings of almost £30000 to our members via our partnerships with external organisations.
+We’re now working closely with some 48 member schools across Peterborough, Cambridgeshire, Lincolnshire and Northamptonshire; providing high quality, high impact professional development support plus enabling savings of almost £30000 to our members via our partnerships with external organisations.

 We are particularly proud of the development of our Children’s University centre, now supporting over 20 schools and hundreds of aspiring children and young people.
 Our work with the Education Support Partnership providing an Employee Assistance Programme to nearly 2000 staff continues to grow, providing support when it is needed for all staff in all of our schools.